ufozone/ha-zcs-mower/info.md

 > :warning: **This integration is in development.**

 ZCS Lawn Mower Robots platform as a Custom Component for Home Assistant.
-Ambrogio, Techline, Wiper, Kubota, Stiga and Worlf robotic lawn mowers with Connect module are supported.
+Ambrogio, Techline, Wiper, Kubota, Stiga and Wolf robotic lawn mowers with Connect module are supported.

 ## Installation
 * First: This is not a Home Assistant Add-On.
 It's a custom component.
+* There are three ways to install:
+    * First you can download the folder custom_component and copy it into your Home-Assistant config folder.
+    * Second option is to install HACS (Home Assistant Custom Component Store) and visit the HACS _Integrations_ pane and add `https://github.com/ufozone/ha-zcs-mower.git` as an `Integration` by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).
+You'll then be able to install it through the _Integrations_ pane.
-* There are two ways to install.
-First you can download the folder custom_component and copy it into your Home-Assistant config folder.
-Second option is to install HACS (Home Assistant Custom Component Store) and select "ZCS Lawn Mower Robot" from the Integrations catalog.
+    * ~~Third option is to install HACS (Home Assistant Custom Component Store) and select "ZCS Lawn Mower Robot" from the Integrations catalog.~~
-* Restart Home Assistant after installation
+* Restart Home Assistant after installation.
-* Make sure that you refresh your browser window too
+* Make sure that you refresh your browser window too.
-* Use the "Add Integration" in Home Assistant, Settings, Devices & Services and select "ZCS Lawn Mower Robot"
+* Use the "Add Integration" in Home Assistant, Settings, Devices & Services and select "ZCS Lawn Mower Robot".
 * In the best case, create a new account (via the mobile app) and connect it to your lawn mower(s).
 Then there should be no problems when you use the HA integration and the mobile app at the same time.
-* Get account key and IMEI from lawn mower:
+* Get client key and IMEI from lawn mower:
     * Open the app on your mobile device.
     * Click on the `Setup` tab.
     * In the `Connect Settings` section, click `Registered "Connect Clients"`: